LordGolias/antistasi/Antistasi/dictionary/README.md

 - `"SCALAR"`

 where `"OBJECT"` acts as a nested dictionary and `"ARRAY"` can contain only the types above.
+Values whose type is not any of the above are not serialized (and an error is emitted).

 ## How to use dictionaries: